mscheske13/NCAApy/README.md

     Using a date in the format of mm/dd/yyyy in a string, or a datetime format, this will scrape the game results for the day.
     Make 'w'=True to change it to women's basketball.
 It will give you box score ids needed for scrape_game, and scrape_box, schedule id's for the 'home' and 'away' team, as well as basic game information, like score, attendance, location, and event.
-    Altough teams are designated as 'home' and 'away' this is for simplicitiy and there is a is_neuutral column to clarify whether or not it is literally a home game.
+    Altough teams are designated as 'home' and 'away' this is for simplicitiy and there is a is_neutral column to clarify whether or not it is literally a home game.